Art

 Event weeks

 Art is linked to whole school weeks throughout the year.
 Links to English, history, geography and science are used to enhance the learning.
 During these weeks, pupils across all ages take part in a single themed project.
 Previous projects have included, the Salt Industry, science weeks, refugee week and one hundred years since WW1.
-This year will focus around, The Voyage of the Beagle and science week.

 Progression